 Discuss with your insurance provider the level of insurance required, however it must meet the following minimum standards:

-- insurance obtained on an 'occurence' basis, however it may be acceptable to insure on a 'claims made' basis if it is maintained for a period following the end of the contract
+- insurance obtained on an 'occurrence' basis, however it may be acceptable to insure on a 'claims made' basis if it is maintained for a period following the end of the contract

-- minimum insured amount of $5 million per claim (or $10 million in the case of insurance for a monetary aggregated amount) unless the funding department determines a higher level is required.
+- minimum insured amount of $5 million per claim (or $10 million in the case of insurance for a monetary aggregated amount) unless the funding department or agency determines a higher level is required.

 If you have questions you can contact: